-SEALED PROPOSALS WILL BE RECEIVED by the School Trustees for the Twelfth Ward, at the Hall of the Board of Education, No. 146 Grand street, until 9.30 o'clock A. M. on Tuesday, May 6, 1890, for the Erection of a New School Building on the northwest corner of Tenth avenue and West Ninety-third street.

-west corner of tenth avenue and west Afficty-thrustreet.
+SEALED PROPOSALS WILL BE RECEIVED by the School Trustees for the Twelfth Ward, at the Hall of the Board of Education, No. 146 Grand street, until 9,30 o'clock A. M. on Tuesday, May 6, 1890, for the Erection of a New School Building on the northwest corner of Tenth avenue and West Ninety-third street west corner of Tenth avenue and West Ninety-third street.